mingyucai/MingyuCai.github.io/_pages/Research.md

                   <papertitle><strong>Modular deep reinforcement learning for continuous motion planning with temporal logic</strong></papertitle>
               </a>
               <br>
-              <strong>Mingyu Cai</strong>, Cristian-Ioan Vasile
+              <strong>Mingyu Cai</strong>, Mohammadhosein Hasanbeig, Shaoping Xiao, Alessandro Abate, Zhen Kan
               <br>
               <br>
               <a href="https://www.youtube.com/watch?v=fkCyAgx_FWM/">Video</a> /
               <a href="https://arxiv.org/abs/2109.02791">PDF</a>
               <p></p>
-              <p>Reinforcement learning (RL) is a promising approach.
-However, success is limited towards real-world applications, because ensuring safe exploration and facilitating adequate exploitation is a challenge for controlling robotic systems with unknown models and measurement uncertainties.
-The learning problem becomes even more difficult for complex tasks over continuous state-space and action-space.
-In this project, we propose a learning-based control framework to satisfy high-level complex task while ensure safe during training. </p>
+              <p>This project investigates the motion planning of autonomous dynamical systems modeled by Markov decision processes (MDP) with unknown transition probabilities over continuous state and action spaces.
+Linear temporal logic (LTL) is used to specify high-level tasks over infinite horizon such that the objective is to find controllers satisfying the complex tasks with probabilistic guarantees.
+A modular deep deterministic policy gradient (DDPG) is then developed to generate such policies over continuous state and action spaces.
+The performance of our framework is evaluated via an array of OpenAI gym environments. </p>
   </td>
 </tbody></table>